-As of 2014, the City is working on a plan for a bicycle boulevard through the Fair Heights Neighborhood.
+The City is currently working on a plan for a bicycle boulevard through the Fair Heights Neighborhood.
 The proposed route is from Zuni, north along Jefferson and Madison to Mountain.
 From Mountain the route continues east to California and Dakota, which connect to the Tom Bolack Urban Forest existing trail.
 The design plans to be developed will coincide with the development of the San Pedro Dr. Road Diet Assessment.